muneerkk66/DataUsageApp/ReadMe.md

 ### ThirdParties
 1. Alamorfire
-2.FittedSheet
+2. FittedSheet

    all the license are mentioned in the Utilities/AppLicense.txt file